 You won’t be seeing me and nor will he, but what you will see is presence and growth.

 You’ll see a clean, calm space.
 You’ll see someone choosing to be single after witnessing abuse and refusing to normalize it.
 Choosing to be single because choosing myself is no longer negotiable.
-Choosing to be single because even if he were the last man on Earth, I would still tell him to go to the other side of it.
+Choosing to be single.
+Even if he were the last man on Earth, I would tell him to leave.
+I would still want him on the other side of it.

-You’ll see peace that doesn’t require monitoring.
+You’ll see peace that doesn’t need monitoring.
 Boundaries that don’t need explaining.
 A life that isn’t built around waiting, fixing, or hoping someone becomes who they promised they were.

 Thankful I’m Not in Your Shoes

-I will never be the person who needs to check an ex’s website or social media to convince myself my instincts are wrong.
+I will never be the person who needs to check an ex’s website.
+I won’t look at their social media to convince myself my instincts are wrong.
 I trust myself now.
 I don’t chase reassurance.

 Yes, he watches me nightly.
 Most nights after ten o’clock.
 I know the routine.
 It’s not new to me.
 It’s happened for the past five years.
 And to be frank, I’m just one of his addictions, and that’s ok.
-I let him watch without anxiety anymore.
-I say a quiet, “well nothing’s changed.” and do my thing.
+I let him watch without anxiety.

 No, he doesn’t call me.
 And he knows better than to try.
 I will not answer.